cw75/tiered-storage/README.md

 `sudo ln -s "$(which clang-4.0)” /usr/bin/clang`.<br />
 `sudo ln -s "$(which clang++-4.0)" /usr/bin/clang++`.
 2. Download and install Google protobuf (https://github.com/google/protobuf).
-3. Download and install Intel TBB.
-For Mac OS X, run `brew install tbb`.
-For Ubuntu/Linux, run `apt-get install libtbb-dev`.
+3. Install Intel TBB.
+On Mac OS X, run `brew install tbb`.
+On Ubuntu/Linux, run `apt-get install libtbb-dev`.
 Note that you may have to run the above commands with `sudo`.
+4. Install Curl.
+On Ubuntu, run `sudo apt-get install libcurl4-openssl-dev`.

 To build the KVS in debug mode, run `bash ./scripts/build_debug.sh`.<br />
 To build the KVS in release mode, run `bash ./scripts/build_release.sh`.<br />